prosodylab/Prosodylab-Aligner/README.md

     cat data/myexp_1_1_1.lab
     BARACK OBAMA WAS TALKING ABOUT HOW THERE'S A MISUNDERSTANDING THAT ONE MINORITY GROUP CAN'T GET ALONG WITH ANOTHER SUCH AS AFRICAN AMERICANS AND LATINOS AND HE'S SAID THAT HE HIMSELF HAS SEEN IT HAPPEN THAT THEY CAN AND HE'S BEEN INVOLVED WITH GROUPS OF OTHER MINORITIES

-In the case that you only want to align one .wav/.lab pair, perhaps to test out the system, the script `align_ex.sh` is provided, and can be used like the following:

-    $ ./align_ex.sh data/myexp_1_1_1.wav data/myexp_1_1_1.lab
+If you'd like to align multiple .wav/.lab file pairs, and they're all in a single directory data/, aligning them is as simple as:

+    $ python3 -m aligner -r lang-mod.zip -a data/ -d lang.dict
     ...

-Assuming alignment is successful, this script will copy the resulting TextGrid file (called `myexp_1_1_1.TextGrid`) to the current directory for your inspection.

-### Aligning multiple pairs

-If you'd like to align multiple .wav/.lab file pairs, and they're all in a single directory, aligning them is as simple as:

-    $ ./align.py data/
-    ...

-This will compute the best alignments, and then place then in Praat TextGrids in the data/ directory.
+This will compute the best alignments, and then place the Praat TextGrids in the data/ directory.

+The `-r` flag indicates the source of the acoustic model and settings to be used.
+In the example, `lang-mod.zip` represents the zip directory containing the acoustic model to be used.

+`-a data/` indicates the directory containing the data to be aligned.

 ### Likely errors

-Several errors can occur at this stage.

-#### Unpaired data

-First, if a .lab file in data/ is not paired with a .wav file in the same directory, or vis versa, then align.py will quit and report the unpaired data to unpaired.txt.
-You can read this file to figure out what files are missing, or use it to delete present, but unpaired, files.
-The following will delete unpaired files, after they are found by align.py and written to unpaired.txt.

-    $ rm `xargs -d '\n' < unpaired`

 #### Out of dictionary words

 Secondly, a word in your .lab files may be missing from the dictionary.
-Such words are written to outofdict.txt.
+Such words are written to OOV.txt.
 You can transcribe these in outofdict.txt using a text editor, then mix them back in like so:

-    $ ./sort.py dictionary.txt outofdict.txt > tmp;
+    $ ./sort.py lang.dict OOV.txt > tmp;
-    $ mv tmp dictionary.txt
+    $ mv tmp lang.dict.txt

-If you call align.py with the argument -m, each word in outofdict.txt is paired with a list of .lab files where it occurs.
-This may be useful for fixing typos in the .lab files.

 If you are transcribing new words using the CMU phone set, see [this page](http://www.csee.ogi.edu/~gormanky/papers/codes/) for IPA equivalents.

-#### SoX not installed

-Also, if SoX is not installed, but it needed because the audio is in a different format than the provided models (sampled at 8000 Hz and mono), an error result.

-#### align.py not executable ("Permission denied")

-Lastly, the file `align.py` may not be marked as executable on your system, in which case you'll get an error like the following:

-    $ ./align.py data/
-    -bash: ./align.py: Permission denied

-On Linux or Mac OS X, the following command should do the trick:

-    $ chmod +x ./align.py

-Then, run `align.py` like above.

-#### Out of space errors

-The `align.py` script makes prodigious use of "temporary" disk space.
-On Linux (in particular), it is possible that this space is limited by the OS, and `align.py` will fail with number of cascading errors referring to disc space.
-A simple way to fix this is to use a temporary directory located somewhere else.
-If the environmental variable `$TMPDIR` is defined and it points to a writeable directory, `align.py` will use it.
+#### Subprocess Process Error

+Sometimes there are processing errors that occur.
+These can often be fixed by enterring the following into Terminal:

-    $ mkdir ~/tmpdir
+    $ make clean
-    $ export TMPDIR=~/tmpdir
+    $ export CPPFLAGS=-UPHNALG
+    $ ./configure --disable-hlmtools --disable-hslab
+    $ make -j4
+    $ sudo make -j4 install

+Provide your password, if necessary.

 ### Training your own models

-The `align.py` script also allows you to train your own models, where the folder for training is specified by a directory after the `-t` flag
+The aligner module also allows you to train your own models,

-    $ ./align.py -t test_data/ data/
+    $ python3 -m aligner -c lang.yaml -d lang.dict -e 10 -t lang -w lang-mod.zip
     ...

 Please note: THIS REQUIRES A LOT OF DATA to work well, and further takes a long time when there is a lot of data.
-It is also possible to train on your test data, and in fact it is something we do quite often at the lab.
-That looks like:

-    $ ./align.py -t data/ data/
-    ...
+When the `-v` or `-V` flags are specified, output is verbose. `-v` indicates verbose output while `-V` indicates more verbose output.

+The `-c` flag points to the configuration file to use.
+In the example above, this file is `lang.yaml`.
+This file contains information about the setting preferences and phone set and is used to save the state of the aligner.

+The `-d` flag points to the dictionary containing the words to be aligned.

+The `-w` flag indicates that the resulting acoustic model and settings will be written to a file of the name following.
+In the example, the acoustic model and settings will be written to `lang-mod.zip`.

+The `-t` flag indicates the source of the training data.
+In the example, this is a directory called `lang/`.
 When `-t` is specified, a few other command-line options to `align.py` become available.
-The `-s` flag specifies samplerate for the models used, and if SoX is installed, both training and testing data will be resampled to this rate, if they do not match it.
+The `-s` flag specifies samplerate for the models used, both training and testing data will be resampled to this rate, if they do not match it.
 For instance, to use 44010 Hz models, you could say:

-    $ ./align.py -s 44010 -t data data
+    $ python3 -m aligner -c lang.yaml -d lang.dict -e 10 -t lang -w lang-mod.zip -s 44010
     ...

-Note that the slash character </> is not obligatory in specifying directories: align.py assumes these are directory names, possibly including wildcards, and expands the wildcards if possible.

-    $ ./align.py -d MY_DICTIONARY.txt -t data data
-    ...

-Lastly, the `-n` flag may be used to specify the number of training iterations per "round": align.py performs three rounds of training, each of which take approximately the same time, so the effect of increasing this value by one is approximately 3-fold.
-By default, `-n` is 4 (so 12 iterations of training in all), but the following command would set it at 5 (or 15 rounds of training):
+Lastly, the `-e` flag is used to specify the number of training iterations per "round": the aligner performs three rounds of training, each of which take approximately the same time, so the effect of increasing this value by one is approximately 3-fold.

-    $ ./align.py -n 4 -t data data
-    ...

 Other options are documented above.

-## Importing the module

-Users who are familiar with Python are encouraged to import `align.py` as a Python module if it makes sense for their application.

-## Making your own default acoustic model

-Many users have requested the ability to store an acoustic model for future use.
-Prosodylab-Aligner is not built with this in mind, but it is certainly possible for technically-inclined users to save their acoustic models for reuse.

-1. Open `align.py` in a text editor.
-    1. Change the global variable `DEBUG` to `True`.
-    2. Then, edit the global variable `CMU\_PHONES` so that it contains the same phoneset as your training data.
-    3. Exit the text editor.
-2. Gather the training data and perform model training with the `-t` flag.
-3. At the end of training and alignment, `align.py` will print out the location of the temporary directory where the resulting acoustic models are stored.
-    1. Navigate to this directory, then to the subdirectory `HMM`.
-    2. You will see a number of numbered subdirectories here.
-Go to the second-highest numbered subdirectory (e.g., if the last subdiretory is `9`, go to `8`).
-    3. Copy the files `hmmdefs` and `macros` to the subdirectory `MOD` where Prosodylab-Aligner is located.
-4. To return to normal operation, change the global variable `DEBUG` in `align.py` back to `False`.

-Note that this will overwrite the default acoustic model, so you may want to keep multiple copies of the Prosodylab-Aligner directory.